 There cannot be a nonqualified withdrawal of matching grant funds and any refund of matching grants must be returned to the plan.

-A matching grant deposited in the account under section 136G.11 may not be withdrawn within three years of the establishment of the account of the beneficiary.
+A matching grant deposited in a matching grant account based on account owner contributions during calendar years 2001 to 2010 under section 136G.11 may not be withdrawn within three years of the establishment of the account of the beneficiary.
 In calculating the three-year period, the period held in another account is included, if the account includes a rollover from another account under section 529(c)(3)(C) of the Internal Revenue Code.

 The director shall make parents and other interested individuals aware of the availability and advantages of the program as a way to save for higher education costs.
 The cost of these promotional efforts may not be funded with fees imposed on participants.

-The director shall administer the program, including accepting and processing applications, maintaining account records, making payments, making matching grants under section 136G.11, and undertaking any other necessary tasks to administer the program.
+The director shall administer the program, including accepting and processing applications, maintaining account records, making payments, and undertaking any other necessary tasks to administer the program.
 The office may contract with one or more third parties to carry out some or all of these administrative duties, including providing incentives and marketing the program.
 The office and the board may jointly contract with third-party providers, if the office and board determine that it is desirable to contract with the same entity or entities for administration and investment management.